TDM — Table Implementation

 Run the Discovery job on the table's interfaces.
 Following the job completion, the interface metadata is retrieved from the Catalog.

-The TableLevelInterfaces MTable enables implementors to control which tables can be selected in a task and allows to define special handling rules for a given DB.
+The TableLevelInterfaces MTable enables implementors to exclude interfaces from the table-level tasks or define special handling rules for a given interface.

 • interface_name — the interface name defined in the TDM project implementation.